 *Each patient is unique and individual results may vary.

-With these techniques, it is able to correct facial sagging, marionette lines, double chins, and jowls, making the facelift the most comprehensive procedure for facial rejuvenation.
+With these facelift techniques, it is able to correct facial sagging, marionette lines, double chins, and jowls, making the facelift the most comprehensive procedure for facial rejuvenation.
 Facelifts can also be combined with a neck lift to remove excess fat or folds under the chin.
 Adding a blepharoplasty or forehead lift to the facelift can further reduce signs of aging.
 This makes the facelift a great option for those who feel that their aging face does not reflect their self-image or that they just don’t look like themselves anymore.

 Consultation for a Facelift in Detroit, MI

 Your first step when thinking about a facelift is a consultation with Dr. Masri.
 During the consultation, you will talk about your needs and goals, and Dr. Masri will discuss the types of facelift available to you.
-The traditional facelift, which is what most people think of, has the most incisions, but it also gives the most comprehensive results, which can often last well over ten years.
+The traditional facelift (also known as a full facelift), which is what most people think of, has the most incisions, but it also gives the most comprehensive results, which can often last well over ten years.
 There is also a limited incision or mini-facelift, which is faster and less invasive.
 In this version, all work is done through small incisions, which means less recovery time and fewer scars.
 This limited version reduces sagging but will not eliminate loose folds and cannot affect the forehead or eyes, and the results last about 5 years.
 There are also specific versions like the neck lift suitable for patients whose problems are localized to one small area.

 Depending on your preferences and on the extent of the lift you’re having, your procedure will begin with either intravenous sedation or general anesthesia.